apache/gravitino/docs/manage-metadata-using-gravitino.md

 There are two ways to drop a table: `dropTable` and `purgeTable`:

 * `dropTable`  removes both the metadata and data of the table.
 If the catalog supports recycling, such as Hive catalog, the data will be moved to the trash.
-* `purgeTable` removes both metadata and data without moving the data to the trash.
-If the catalog doesn't support recycling, like MySQL catalog, an UnsupportedException is thrown.
+* `purgeTable` if the catalog support recycling, removes both the metadata and data without moving the data to the trash.
+If the catalog doesn't support recycling, an UnsupportedException is thrown.

+Hive catalog and lakehouse-iceberg catalog supports recycling while mysql-jdbc and postgre-jdbc catalog doesn't supports.

 The external table only support `dropTable`.